kemicky/GADs-Angular-Project_Solution_tutorial/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## See: Steps On How To Start Project Here :
+## See: Steps On How To Start Project-ScreenShots Here :

 ![Screenshot 2021-11-06 at 15 06 51](https://user-images.githubusercontent.com/57273086/188019704-97c79876-b09b-4a6f-8fc3-d4107f252cde.png)
 ![Screenshot 2021-11-06 at 15 08 05](https://user-images.githubusercontent.com/57273086/188019749-b349707f-7688-441e-9d82-b05e0cb46d60.png)
 ![Screenshot 2021-11-06 at 15 08 49](https://user-images.githubusercontent.com/57273086/188019768-0c717dce-2d5b-4731-a284-de76358317a0.png)